 Job costing is one of the essential parts of construction accounting and a key feature of construction accounting software.
 These modules allow users to track actual costs and revenues for different phases of a project, compare those figures to what was estimated and budgeted for the project, and link that information to the company’s general ledger.
 Construction professionals should take a close look at a software solution’s job costing module to understand all the features available within it.
 Common features available for job costing in construction accounting software include:

 - Project Cash Flow – Accounting software can generate reports that provide insight into how much of a project has been completed and how much has been billed, which is important for monitoring cash flow and profitability as projects go on.

 - Budget Management – The user can input a budget for each project with set variances based on cost predictions.
 As the project progresses, easily add or subtract additional costs that come up along the way.

 - Compare Estimated and Actual Costs – The software will show you how well the actual costs match up to the predicted ones.
 These features allow comparisons across labor, materials, equipment, overhead costs, and other custom categories for any length of time during the project to ensure that project costs are on track.

-- Automated Alerts – These alerts help contractors avoid exceeding budget for both labor and overhead costs.
-Alerts are issued when one of the selected categories is nearing its budget cap so that the contractor can decide to override it or not.
+- Automated Alerts – These alerts help contractors avoid exceeding the budget for both labor and overhead costs.
+Alerts are issued when one of the selected categories is nearing its budget cap so that the contractor can decide whether to override it or not.

 - Generate Production Reports – Production reports help managers understand the unit costs for a construction project, finding how much has been produced per man hour or the cost per unit produced.
 This is important data for tracking progress and projecting costs both for the project at hand and for future estimates.